A backup system for holding elections without government involvement

 What about the US democracy that the whole modern world copied?

 Is it fake too?
 It looks like an oligarchy.
-In fact it looks like a 1-in-1-million oligarchy checked and balanced by a 4-year monarch and 9 appointee lawyers.
+In fact it looks like a 1-in-1-million oligarchy checked and balanced by the unelected deep-state helpers of a 4-year monarch and 9 appointee super-lawyers.

 Willliam Penn 1682